H3llKa1ser/SOC-Assistant-Guide/Email Security/Email X-Headers.md

 #### 4) X-Sonic-MF: A custom X-header that seems to refer to the email address that sent the email.
 It was used later by the X-SONIC-DKIM-SIGN Header.

 #### 5) X-Ymail-OSG: To understand this custom X-header, let’s break down its name.
 YMail stands for Yahoo Mail, while OSG stands for Outbound Spam Guard, so by breaking down the name, we can conclude that this X-header is related to the spam guard solution implemented by the Yahoo email service provider

+## Cited by: Effective Threat Investigation for SOC Analysts by Mostafa Yahia